2001: A Space Odyssey: Military satellites

-Legacy and influence
+Influence

-2001: A Space Odyssey is widely regarded as among the greatest and most influential films ever made.
+2001: A Space Odyssey is widely regarded as among the greatest and most influential films.
 It is considered one of the major artistic works of the 20th century, with many critics and filmmakers considering it Kubrick's masterpiece.
 In the 1980s, critic David Denby compared Kubrick to the monolith from 2001: A Space Odyssey, calling him "a force of supernatural intelligence, appearing at great intervals amid high-pitched shrieks, who gives the world a violent kick up the next rung of the evolutionary ladder".
 By the start of the 21st century, 2001: A Space Odyssey had become recognised as among the best films ever made by such sources as the British Film Institute (BFI).
 The Village Voice ranked the film at number 11 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 In January 2002, the film was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
-Sight & Sound magazine ranked the film 12th in its greatest films of all-time list in 1982, tenth in 1992 critics' poll of greatest films, sixth in the top ten films of all time in its 2002, 2012 and 2022 critics' polls editions; it also tied for second and first place in the magazine's 2012 and 2022 directors' poll.
+Sight & Sound magazine ranked the film twelfth in its greatest films of all-time list in 1982, tenth in 1992 critics' poll of greatest films, sixth in the top ten films of all time in its 2002, 2012 and 2022 critics' polls editions; it also tied for second and first place in the magazine's 2012 and 2022 directors' poll.
 The film was voted no. 43 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.
 In 2010, The Guardian named it "the best sci-fi and fantasy film of all time".
 The film ranked 4th in BBC's 2015 list of the 100 greatest American films.
 In 1991, it was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.
 In 2010, it was named the greatest film of all time by The Moving Arts Film Journal.